True-life recollections from the Channel Islanders who were the only British subjects to live under Nazi rule in WWII.

 Those who resisted the regime, such as the brave men and women who set up underground newspapers or sheltered slave labourers, encountered the full force of Nazi brutality.
 But in the main, the Channel Islands occupation was a ‘model’ one, a prototype for how the Fuhrer planned to run mainland Britain.
 As a result, the stories of the islanders are not all misery and terror.
 Many, in fact are rather funny – tales of plucky individuals trying to get by in almost impossible circumstances, and keeping their spirits up however they could.
 Unlike their compatriots on the mainland, the islanders had no Blitz to contend with, but they met the thousand other challenges the war brought with a similar indomitable spirit.
 The story of the Channel Islands during the war is the history that could so nearly have come to pass for the rest of us.
 Based on interviews with over a hundred islanders who lived through it, this book tells that story from beginning to end, opening the lid on life in Hitler’s British Isles.

 Duncan Barrett studied English at Cambridge University and now works as a writer and editor, specialising in biography and memoir.
-He was also the editor of The Sugar Girls, GI Brides, and, The Girls Who Went To War.
+He is also the author of The Sugar Girls, GI Brides, The Girls Who Went To War and When the Germans Came.

 Get our latest book recommendations, author news, and competitions right to your inbox.